 Rosie Larkin is the namesake of Friends of Rosie.
-She lost her battle with neuroblastoma in 1991 at the age of five years old.
-Rosie’s family and friends set up the charity during Rosie’s illness to help other children with cancer.
+She was diagnosed with neuroblastoma when she was four years old.
+In 1991, just before her fifth birthday, Rosie died.
+Her family and friends set up the Friends of Rosie Children’s Cancer Research Fund during Rosie’s illness to help other children with cancer.

 Lisa, Rosie’s mum, says, “I would just like to see a situation where no more parents have to sit in front of a doctor and be told, “We can’t cure your child”.
 I think we can do better than that.”

 Together, we can give all children with cancer a brighter future.
 Become a Friend of Rosie and help us.